Travis Stork

-Travis Lane Stork (born March 9, 1972) is an American television personality, emergency physician, and author best known for appearing on The Bachelor and as the host of the syndicated daytime talk show The Doctors from 2008 to 2020.
+Travis Lane Stork (born March 9, 1972) is an American television personality, emergency physician, and author best known for appearing on The Bachelor, and as the host of the syndicated daytime talk show The Doctors from 2008 to 2020.

 Career

 Stork graduated magna cum laude as a member of Phi Beta Kappa Society from Duke University, and earned his medical degree with honors from the University of Virginia, where he was a member of Alpha Omega Alpha.
 He thereafter began an emergency medicine residency at Vanderbilt University Medical Center in Nashville, Tennessee.

 During his residency, Stork appeared on Season 8 of The Bachelor.
-During the season finale of the show, Stork chose schoolteacher Sarah Stone, who coincidentally lived only a few blocks away from his Nashville residence.
-However, only one week after the show's pre-taped finale aired, the couple announced that their relationship was already over.
+During the season finale of the show, Stork chose schoolteacher Sarah Stone, who, coincidentally, lived only a few blocks away from his Nashville residence.
+However, only one week after the show's pre-taped finale aired, the couple announced their relationship was already over.
 He completed his residency, then practiced medicine in the emergency departments at Vanderbilt and a hospital in Colorado.